greenchul/greenchul/README.md

 ### Hi, I'm Rachel.
 Aspiring Software Developer, cat enthusiast, Sailor. 👋

+- 🔭 I’m currently enrolled on the Manchester Codes Software Engineer FastTrack Course
+- 🌱 I’m currently learning JavaScript!
 <!--
 **greenchul/greenchul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...